 Danelle's Place - Respite

-Danelle’s Place is a thrice-weekly trans safe drop-in respite and social space for community members who need a break from the stress of daily life.
-We provide rest and relaxation, individual and group chat, and recreational activities such as board game and video game nights.
+Danelle’s Place is a safe drop-in respite and social space for trans and gender non-conforming community members who need a break from the stress of daily life.
+We provide rest and relaxation, individual and group chat, and recreational activities such as art days and board game and video game nights.

 Sanitation supplies such as soap and hand sanitizer

 Food and snacks

 Popsicles (hot months)

 Clothing (limited supply, both new and used)